 Teeth whitening is also known as teeth bleaching.
 It’s a process whereby the color of your teeth is lightened.
 Whitening is often ideal when your teeth have become yellowed or brownish over time for reasons such as smoking.
 Whitening can be attained by changing the inner or outer color of your teeth’ enamel.

-Teeth whitening is generally considered safe, although it could have side effects like any other medical procedure.
+Teeth whitening is generally considered safe, although it could have side effects like any other medical procedure, according to this dentist who does laser teeth whitening in Sydney.

 Depending on the complexity and density of the stains, there’re many options for teeth whitening.
 It’s therefore usually advisable to consult your dentist before you consider which option to take for teeth whitening.
 Your dentist may refer you to specialist centers like Teeth Whitening Bankstown and many others like them for the prescribed procedure.